 Who gets a subsidy?

 If your family makes below 400 percent of the poverty level, you can receive a subsidy that will help you pay for your health insurance.
-That means you can make up to $48,240 for a single person, $64,960 for a couple and $98,400 for a family of four — and that is your income AFTER deductions, not your total income.
+The income number is your income AFTER deductions, not your total income.

-If your income after deductions is below 250 percent of the poverty level (that’s $30,150 for a single person, $40,600 for a couple and $61,500 for a family of four), you have access to plans with lower co-payments and deductibles.
+If your income after deductions is below 250 percent of the poverty level, you have access to plans with lower co-payments and deductibles.
 These plans include what is called “cost-sharing reductions.”
 You can get this benefit on Silver plans only.

 The “income” number is not your gross income, but your Modified Adjusted Gross Income, which for most taxpayers is the AGI on your tax return, after deductions are calculated.